mflatt/racket/racket/src/README.txt

     compiling ".zo" files, creating launchers, or building documentation.

+    For a `--prefix` build, beware that ".zo" files are written to collection and package directories that are installed by default under "share", but ".zo" files are architecture-dependent for Racket CS.
+Provide `--collectsdir=...` and `--pkgsdir=...` to move those under the "lib" directory.
+Alternatively, usee `--enable-zolib` to have just the "compiled" directories containing ".zo" files moved to "lib" as the last step of installation, with "config.rktd" updated to initialize
+    `current-compile-file-roots` so that the ".zo" files are found.
+If you need to have additional packages in installation scope with `--enable-zolib` (i.e., package that are not included with the source distribution), then it's easiest to first make the install tree in-place, then configure and install again for a `--prefix` build, and the in-place installed packages will get carried along.

     If the installation fails because the target directory cannot be created, or because the target directory is not the one you want, then you can try repeating step 4 after running `configure` again